chef/chef-web-docs/content/saas/opsworks_migration.md

 * An S3 bucket was provided by Progress Chef.

-## High-level steps to migrate from AWS OpsWorks to Chef SaaS (REPHRASE)
+## High-level steps to migrate from AWS OpsWorks to Chef SaaS

 The advantages of migrating from AWS OpsWorks to Chef SaaS are: